Security Managers Overview

 Journey Manager is designed with a robust security architecture in mind that ensures a safe and secure foundation for users to access forms and applications hosted on the server, as well as call a set of REST API.
 The security architecture is implemented using Security Managers, which are software components within Manager that handle users request access to different form spaces and modules.
 Users can be external or internal, and they can require access to form spaces or a combination of form spaces and modules in different environments.

 Another important use of security managers is authentication of REST API calls.
 As Manager provides a set of REST API allowing integration with external systems, it is important to make communication secure.
-By default, REST API calls use basic authentication, but you can configure any required authentication mechanism, such as OAuth or SSO, for REST API endpoints.
+By default, REST API calls use basic authentication, but you can configure any required authentication mechanism, for example, Single Sign-On - OAuth 2.0, for REST API endpoints.
+Manager 24.10+ comes the Manager API module to configure a dedicated security manager for REST API end points.

 Security Managers are responsible for: